 In Remembrance - Chaplain Jimmy Driskell

 In February 2000, he preached his first message, and within three months, he felt God’s call to do prison ministry.
 As Jimmy puts it, “Maybe for the first time in my life, I could see people - broken, bruised and wounded.
 And I realized I did have something in common with ‘those people.’”
 Jimmy served alongside HeartBound for 11 years, 5 months, and 29 days.
 Over those years, thousands of incarcerated people put their faith in Christ after hearing Jimmy's preaching.

-Andrea Shelton is Executive Director and founder of HeartBound Ministries, a non-profit prison ministry that provides programs and resources to meet the needs of the prison community –inmates, their families, and correctional staff – changing the culture from one of crime and incarceration to hope and restoration.
+Andrea Shelton is Executive Director and founder of HeartBound Ministries, a non-profit prison ministry that provides programs and resources to meet the needs of the prison community – incarcerated people, their families, and correctional staff – changing the culture from one of crime and incarceration to hope and restoration.
 Andrea graduated from Oglethorpe University in Atlanta and after a brief marketing career at Lockheed Aeronautics, she obtained a law degree from the University of Tennessee.
 Following law school, she served as a Special Assistant Administrative Law Judge with the Office of State Administrative Hearings.

 Andrea is a member of the 2006 class of Leadership Georgia and served as a 2007 Leadership Georgia Program Chair.
 She received the first-ever “Spirit of Oglethorpe Award” given by Oglethorpe University and the E. Dale Threadgill Community Service Award from Leadership Georgia for her work on behalf of the Georgia prison system.
 In 2014, she was appointed to the Georgia Board of Corrections by Governor Nathan Deal.